 Tony’s mission is together we make 100% slave free the norm in chocolate.
 And our roadmap is helping us get there.
 But how much progress are we making and how much impact are we having?
 Good question!
 That's why we’ve gone to great lengths to explain what we’re doing.
 We also monitor the effects of our activities so you can see what impact we’re having.
-The 2016/2017 cocoa season ended in September 2017.
-These are our main impact results to date:
+These are our main impact results from last book year date:

-The 5,021 farmers who produce cocoa for Tony’s are 4,318 farmers who earn a decent income.
+The 8,921 farmers who produce cocoa for Tony’s are 8,921 farmers who earn a decent income.
 And because they have wives and children, the number of people who benefit is far greater.
-The farmers are proud to be able to provide for their families.
-That’s why we do it!
 We buy cocoa per season.
-So the number of farmers we’re working with this year is higher than the number of farmers who produced the cocoa for the 27 million bars we sold last year.
+So the number of farmers we’re working with this year is higher than the number of farmers who produced the cocoa for the 46 million bars we sold last year.
 Got it?

 We show that chocolate can be made differently, without slavery and exploitation.
 We’ve developed our own recipe for slave free cocoa with five ingredients.
 It enables the farmers to make a decent living.
 It also ensures that we know exactly where our beans come from and allows us to work with the farmers to eliminate the abuses in the industry!

-The cocoa farmers are affiliated with our partner cooperatives, which comprise Kapatchiva, Ecojad, ECAM and Socoopacdi in Ivory Coast and ABOCFA and Suhum Union in Ghana.
+Tony’s partner cooperatives The cocoa farmers are affiliated with our partner cooperatives, which comprise Kapatchiva, Ecojad, ECAM and Socoopacdi in Ivory Coast and ABOCFA, Asetenapa and Asunafo in Ghana.
 Tony’s Impact team regularly travels to Ghana and Ivory Coast to visit the partner cooperatives and attend the annual meetings.
 It goes without saying, that we always take an extra bag of Tony's chocolate with us so that the farmers can see the results of all their hard work.

 Here you can see how the farmers have chosen to invest their Tony’s premium:

-Tony’s Beantracker gives us weekly updates on the cocoa supplied by Ghana and Ivory Coast.
+Tony’s Beantracker Tony’s Beantracker gives us updates on the cocoa supplied by Ghana and Ivory Coast.
 How cool is that?
 We know what volume of beans is being shipped and what is being processed in Belgium.
 We know which farmers supplied what percentages of each shipping container of beans.
-We don’t need to be able to trace the beans in a particular bar to the farmer who grew them.
-This would make our approach less feasible for the rest of the industry.